 How to get a joint mortgage with a non-UK national partner or spouse

-Couples where one partner is not a UK national are often keen to settle in and establish a home in Britain.
-But getting property finance can be a challenge.
+Getting a joint mortgage where one partner is not a UK national can be challenging.
 We have a strong track record in matching international clients with the lending they need.

-What are the issues for mixed-nationality couples applying for UK mortgages?
+What are the difficulties for mixed-nationality couples applying for UK mortgages?

 1 Residential history in the UK